Below you’ll find answers to some of the most frequently asked questions about our gap programs.

 You can withdraw your application on our program at any time before you are officially accepted into the program.
 (Please allow at least 60 days for processing.)
 Once you officially enroll in the program, you will thereafter be subject to our Cancellation Policy, which you can read in detail in our Booking Conditions.

-EF Gap Year offers a specially-designed Global Travel Protection Plan that meets all of the program’s requirements and recommendations at a very competitive price of $800 for Gap Year and $400 for Gap Semester.
-This cost is not included in your base price and is non-refundable after the 10 day review period.
+EF Gap Year offers a specially designed Global Travel Protection Plan that meets all of the program’s requirements and recommendations at a very competitive price.
+This cost is not included in your base price and is non-refundable after the 10-day review period.

 Note that all EF Gap Year participants are required to maintain adequate medical and accident insurance throughout the term of their program.

-EF Gap Year is an 8, 12 or 25-week experiential education program for young adults age 18 to 22.
-On the program, students travel to up to 10 countries around the world while studying a foreign language, volunteering and interning abroad.
+On our program, students travel to up to 10 countries around the world while studying a foreign language, volunteering, and interning abroad.

-Successful students are active experiential learners who create growth goals for themselves for enhancing their personal development and intercultural knowledge and then commit to making progress on-program through cultural immersion and hands-on learning.
+Successful students are active, experiential learners who create growth goals for themselves for enhancing their personal development and intercultural knowledge and then committing to making progress on-program through cultural immersion and hands-on learning.

 The health and well-being of our students and promoting student growth are our highest priorities.
 Our programs can present physical and mental challenges due to their fast-paced nature, which may be outside our travelers’ familiar comfort zones.
 This program requires students to be fully committed to and capable of working hard, taking responsibility for themselves, and working effectively within their cohort.
 This program is not a therapeutic or rehabilitation program (including for court-mandated adjudication) and is not suitable for students that require professional help in these areas.